Algorithmology/object-processing-starter/README.md

 ```

 Please note that your implementation of the `objectprocessor` program should
-work for all of the specified experimental configurations in the introduction
+work for all the specified experimental configurations in the introduction
 to the project and in the `writing/reflection.md` file.
 For instance, this
 means that `objectprocessor` should be able to determine if a provided search
 string matches any of the possible attributes of an instance of the `Person`